 Vincent worked for three years as the Resident Sound Designer at Actors Theatre of Louisville, where he designed and composed for the regular season and for the world-renowned Humana Festival of New American Plays.
 His Humana credits include the world premiere productions by playwrights Gina Gionfriddo, Kirsten Greenidge, Jerome Hairston, Melanie Marnich, Charles L. Mee, Adam Rapp, Theresa Rebeck, and Alexandra Gersten-Vassilaros.
 His work on Russell Davis’s THE SECOND DEATH OF PRISCILLA was selected to be exhibited at the Prague Quadrennial Design Exposition.

-Vincent has a particular interest in new work development, and in addition to his work at the Humana Festival, he has created designs and scores for world premieres by Keith Josef Adkins, Roberto Aguirre-Sacasa, Melody Bates, Rachel Bonds, Sean Cunningham, Michael Golamco, Lauren Gunderson, Howard Korder, Len Jenkins, Joe Kraemer, Neil LaBute, Matthew Lombardo, Annie Loui, Tarell Alvin McCraney, Kira Obolensky, Tira Palmquist, Sarah Treem, Robert Lewis Vaughan, David Wiener, Anna Ziegler.
+Vincent has a particular interest in new work development, and in addition to his work at the Humana Festival, he has created designs and scores for world premieres by Keith Josef Adkins, Roberto Aguirre-Sacasa, Melody Bates, Rachel Bonds, Sean Cunningham, Michael Golamco, Lauren Gunderson, Howard Korder, Len Jenkins, Joe Kraemer, Neil LaBute, Matthew Lombardo, Annie Loui, Tarell Alvin McCraney, Kira Obolensky, Tira Palmquist, Bryan Reynolds, Sarah Treem, Robert Lewis Vaughan, David Wiener, Paula Zelaya-Cervantes, and Anna Ziegler.
 With Eli Simon, he developed a number of clown productions, including two productions for Teatrul National Cluj, the Romanian National Theatre Company in Cluj, Romania.

 Vincent created the sound design and original music for the world premiere of RADIO GOLF, the last play in August Wilson’s ten-play cycle chronicling the African-American experience in the twentieth century.